jasonmcaffee/chordical-plugin/chordical-plugin-ui/README.md

 # To Do
 - is qwerty firing more than once? why does qwerty glitch but click doesn't?
+- random notes voice may end up with duplicate? keyboard blue is too dark. click and less dark but still highlighted
+- reverse chord lookup will return a different chord for the same notes when you add a note with the same octave as another note.   return all chords that match reverse, then find one with the right root note.
 - highlight chord played with chord changed event
 - smaller keyboard
 - keyboard highlight notes in key.